SailaraNR/rna-seq-project/README.md

 # Folder specifications

 Below, the contents of each folder and what each script does will be explained in detail.
-However, each script has a more detailed explanation of each command and tool option, as well as the exact commands used to run each one, in the header.
+However, each script has a more detailed explanation of each command and tool option, as well as the exact commands used to run each one, in the header. log folders are created in order to make it simpler to evalute whether the script has run correctly and to easily check errors and warning messages.

 # 00-raw\_reads